-Eagle Creek Village's rental building is comprised of 60 one and two bedroom units in a four storey building with ground floor commercial space.
+Eagle Creek Village shopping centre's first rental complex is comprised one and two bedroom units in a four storey building with ground floor commercial space.

 Click here to learn how to keep your data current and how to upgrade to a Citified Plus project profile.